 Carly begins her new adventure in New York City by way of her hometown, Canandaigua, NY.
 She graduated from Hobart and William Smith Colleges, where she expanded her interest in design through Architectural Studies.
 She developed her desire to use design as a medium to connect cultures while participating in a specialized study program in Rome, Italy, where she studied architectural sketching and art history.
 Prior to joining Products of Design, Carly worked with furniture designer/maker Patrick Kana in Geneva, NY, and for nationally recognized non-profit, Second Nature, in Boston, MA.
 Carly’s passions for service and design attracted her to this MFA program, and she is excited for opportunities to prioritize and address social justice issues.

 Antya was born and raised in Boston, and is greatly influenced by her German-American upbringing.
 She received a Bachelors in Environmental Studies from NYU, with a focus on cities and transportation.
-Prior to joining Products of Design, she worked as the project coordinator for the Harvard Graduate School of Design, overseeing a research project of how to transform urban transportation.
+Prior to joining Products of Design, she worked as the project coordinator for the Harvard Graduate School of Design, participating in a research project looking at the role of governance in transformative transportation initiatives.
 She also received a Masters in Sustainable Management to better understand the role of design and business in shifting sustainable practices.
 For her Master's thesis there, she created a business proposal for a Sustainable-Laundromat-Cafe-Bar, which explored how the combination of design and sustainability could improve a laundromat's value, perception, and contribution to the community.
-She hopes to further explore this idea through the lens of a product designer, and also hopes to tackle how products and designs might be able to shape and encourage policy changes.
+She hopes to further explore how to change policy and societal behavior through the lens of a product designer.
 While not in the studio, Antya can be found trying every ice cream shop in New York City in search of the perfect cone.

 Born and raised in Dalian, China, Xuan received her undergraduate degree in biotechnology from Dalian University of Technology.
 She was supposed to continue learning cellular biology at Xiamen University, but then decided to explore product design instead.
 She believes that designers are problem solvers, and that she will foster the skills needed to become one in the MFA Products of Design program.
 This is a fantastic start for her in design, and she intends to earn more skills and knowledge to become a mature designer.